 No significant dispute under the existing PPP procurement procedures has been registered recently.
 However, some relevant disputes arose from the performance of those contracts.
 The main reasons evoked by the concessionaires included the variations imposed by the contracting authorities that were not settled by negotiation under the financial rebalance mechanism.
-In the first quarter of 2018, the total amount for the restoration of financial rebalances requested by the concessionaires to the state amounted to approximately €660 million.
-There are still some cases ongoing regarding legislative changes and changes in the corporate tax rates, which had a direct impact in some PPP roads projects.
-In these cases, the concessionaires are claiming considerable amounts to the state.
-According to the Stability Programme 2018-2010, presented by the Minister of Finance, the most relevant request of financial rebalance is in respect to one of the road PPPs.
+In the first quarter of 2019, the total amount for the restoration of financial rebalances requested by the concessionaires to the state amounted to approximately \notin 565 million.
+According to the Stability Programme 2019-2023, presented by the Minister of Finance, the most relevant request of financial rebalance is in respect to one of the road PPPs.